 Smart boards also can help teachers to create a student-centered approach to teach language arts.
 Language teachers can use smart boards to improve reading and comprehension, and teach grammar and writing.
-With a smart board, teachers can combine video, audio, Web browsing and word processing to teach students interactively.
+With a smart board, teachers can combine video, audio, Web browsing and word processing to teach

+An Effective way of Teaching for Effective Learners students interactively.
 Younger learners spelling races are very popular.
 The teacher can use different colors when writing.